kikugie/elytra-trims/README.md

 ![Server side explained](https://cdn.modrinth.com/data/XpzGz7KD/images/6586c8890bffd1ba21aee4bfdd33089ff2a77e8a.png)

 ## Customisation
-With resourcepack support, you can customize all of the mod's features to your liking.
+With resourcepack support, you can customize all the mod's features to your liking.
 Change the texture of your armor trims or add a unique design to your elytra pattern with ease.